Walt Kelly: Legacy

 In 2003 Reaction Records reissued Kelly's 1956 album Songs of the Pogo on compact disc.
 The album features Kelly singing his own comic lyrics and nonsense verse to melodies written mostly by Norman Monath.
 Kelly wrote music to seven of the 30 songs, according to the printed song book.
 The disc also features the content of Kelly's later recordings, No! with Pogo and Can't! with Pogo, which were issued as children's 45 rpm record sets in 1969, with booklets written and illustrated by Kelly to accompany his recorded performances.

-In February 2007 Fantagraphics Books announced that it would begin publication of The Complete Pogo, a projected 12‑volume series collecting the complete chronological run of daily and Sunday strips, to be overseen by Jeff Smith and Kelly's daughter Carolyn.
+In February 2007 Fantagraphics Books announced that it would begin publication of Pogo: The Complete Syndicated Comic Strips, a projected 12‑volume series collecting the complete chronological run of daily and Sunday strips, to be overseen by Jeff Smith and Kelly's daughter Carolyn.
 The first volume in the series was scheduled to appear in October 2007 but was delayed, reportedly due to difficulty in locating early Sunday strips in complete form.
 It was finally released in October, 2011.
-Volume two was released in November, 2012, and three was released in November 2014.
-Four was released in January 2018 and five was released in October 2018.
-Volume six was planned for release in November 2019 but was delayed until January 2020.
-Volume seven was released in November 2020.
+Volumes two through eight were released between 2012 and 2022, with volume nine announced for May 2026.

 In 2013 Hermes Press began reprinting the comic book series of Pogo that predated the comic strip, originally published by Dell Comics.
 The first two volumes were nominated for the 2015 Eisner Awards, and the third volume came out in late 2015; followed in 2016 by the fourth volume.
 The fifth volume was released in 2017, with the sixth and final volume appearing in 2018.

 Carolyn Kelly, having worked extensively on The Complete Pogo, died on April 9, 2017.

 In Nickelodeon's animated series The Loud House, the Loud Family's canary was named after Walt Kelly.
+Joe Murray, (creator of Rocko's Modern Life and Camp Lazlo) cited Kelly's work as his inspiration to create wacky anthropomorphic animal characters.